What’s New?

 * Our Podcast…

 We encourage you to listen to Dr. Phillips’ popular podcast, “Coping Conversations.”
 This podcast, featuring interviews with interesting, informative, and popular celebrities and experts, is based on his long-time radio show, available since 1991!
-Recent episodes include “Dallas” star Patrick Duffy, Olympic gold medal winner Shannon Miller, a return appearance with “Groundhog Day” star Stephen Tobolowsky (bing!), and actress Maddie Corman.
+Recent episodes include “Police Academy” star Donovan Scott, a return appearance by Olympic gold medal winner Shannon Miller, “A League of Their own” actress Bittie Schram, and “What’s Happening” star Ernest Lee Thomas.
 Since 2019, the show has been available on most popular podcast apps, including:

 Click here for more information about the podcast, including a list of many previously interviewed celebrities and experts.